Derrick Dockery: College career

-Dockery accepted a football scholarship from the University of Texas at Austin.
-He played for coach Mack Brown's Texas Longhorns football team from 1999 to 2002.
+Dockery played football for coach Mack Brown at the University of Texas at Austin from 1999 t0 2002.

 As a true freshman in 1999, he served as a backup offensive guard, but saw action in all 14 games, including the Cotton Bowl Classic, at both guard spots and on special teams.
+He helped the Longhorns win the Big 12 South, go to the Big 12 Championship game and the Cotton Bowl and finish ranked #21/#23.

 As a sophomore in 2000, he started in all 12 games at guard, including the Holiday Bowl.
-He helped pave the way for a Longhorns offense that averaged 38.6 points per game.
+He helped pave the way for a Longhorns offense that averaged 38.6 points per game, rose to as high as #5 in the rankings and finished ranked #12, the program's best end of season ranking in a decade.

-As a junior in 2001, he played in all 13 games, including the Holiday Bowl, and started nine contests at both guard spots, also seeing action at tackle.
+As a junior in 2001, he played in all 13 games, and started nine contests at both guard spots, also seeing action at tackle.
 His line play contributed to the Longhorns leading the Big 12 Conference with 39.2 points per game (sixth in NCAA) and averaging 162.3 yards rushing, 250.3 passing, and 412.6 total yards per game.
+He helped the Longhorns win the Big 12 South and rise to a #3 ranking.
+A loss by #2 Florida earlier in the day meant that going into the Big 12 Championship the Longhorns were playing for a berth in the Rose Bowl and a shot at the BCS Championship, but they were upset.
+They went to the 2001 Holiday Bowl instead where they came back from a 16-point 2nd half deficit to beat the Washington Huskies.
+They finished ranked #5, the Longhorns highest end of season ranking since 1983.

 As a senior in 2002, Dockery started all 13 games, seven at right guard and six at right tackle, while not allowing a sack.
-He was named a first-team All-Big 12 selection, and was recognized as a consensus first-team All-American, after receiving first-team honors from the Associated Press, Football Writers Association of America and Walter Camp Football Foundation.
+He helped the Longhorns win a share of the Big 12 South - missing out on the Big 12 Championship by a razor thin margin in the BCS rankings (0.0128 of a point) - and the 2003 Cotton Bowl Classic.
+He was named a first-team All-Big 12 selection and recognized as a consensus first-team All-American, after receiving first-team honors from the Associated Press, Football Writers Association of America and Walter Camp Football Foundation.
 He shared the Longhorns' Outstanding Offensive Lineman Award and was a key member of a Longhorn offense that ranked fifth in the Big 12 and 16th nationally in scoring offense (33.8 points per game).

 During his career, the team had a 40–12 record, including back-to-back 11–2 seasons and a top six ranking in 2001 and 2002.
 He played 52 consecutive games with 31 starts (25 at guard and 6 at tackle).

 In 2018, he was inducted into the University of Texas Hall of Honor.